-Refurbished in 2016; MS Kong Harald features a modern, Arctic-inspired interior.
+Refurbished in 2018, MS Richard With features a modern, Arctic-inspired interior.
 The ship has its own on-board Expedition Team to make each cruise an exciting and educational journey by interpreting the nature, wildlife, and culture you encounter ashore.
 Tasty local cuisine and a warm friendly atmosphere along with comfy cabins and suites and a variety of on-board facilities enhance your cruise experience.
 Spend your days afloat relaxing: enjoy the views from one of the two Jacuzzis on deck or the observation saloon, work out in the fitness room, or kickback in the sauna.
 The large compass area where the reception, a tour guide, conference room and shop can be found is the hub of the ship.

 Dine in one of the ships three restaurants and experience first class service.
 Taste a wide range of international cuisine from the a la carte menus while you admire the panoramic views from the windows.
 Indulge in snacks from the Multe bakery and ice cream bar and enjoy in the panoramic lounge.

 Explorer Roald Amundsen lends his name to the café, which serves hot and cold drinks throughout the day.
 The comfortable bar at the front of the ship is named after the famous Norwegian polar pioneer Fridtjof Nansen and is the perfect spot to enjoy a pre-dinner gin and tonic.

 The entertainment on-board MS Richard With is relaxed and low-key.
 The Expedition Team host a lecture programme and daily evening gatherings.
 Step out on deck as they guide you through the points of interest, nature, culture and other phenomena along the ever-changing coastline.
 Enjoy ambient background music in the evening as you socialise with your fellow guests in the lounge.

 Day 1: Fly from the UK to Bergen